-Continuing our fun with our All About Me learning theme, we spent some time creating sensory self-portraits with play dough.
+Continuing our fun with the All About Me learning theme, we spent some time creating sensory self-portraits with play dough.
 If you’ve been following along in our learning adventures, you already know that we love play dough invitations.
 Play dough is an excellent way to weave in building those fine motor skills for writing and encourage creativity.

 I invited my little one to create a self-portrait of herself using a variety of materials for this play dough activity.
 This sensory learning activity incorporates science to spark creativity, encourage fine motor practice, and involve the senses!